ShaochenYu/System-Programming/single thread key value store (TCP:UDP)/README.txt

 	change the ip address (10.241.45.228) to your local host, and change the port number (10000) to your like.

-2. In terminal, go to project1_ShaochenYu directory where you can find makefile, run "make", this will generate the whole .class you need to use.
+2. In terminal, go to parent directory where you can find makefile, run "make", this will generate the whole .class you need to use.

 	For TCP:(please run server before run client)

-3. In terminal, go to project1_ShaochenYu directory, run "make runtcpserver" you will start the tcp server.
+3. In terminal, go to parent directory, run "make runtcpserver" you will start the tcp server.

-4. In a different terminal with that in Step 3, go to project1_ShaochenYu directory, run "make runtcpclient" you will start the tcp client.
+4. In a different terminal with that in Step 3, go to parent directory, run "make runtcpclient" you will start the tcp client.

 5	In step 3's terminal, use control + C to shut down the tcp server.

 	For UDP:(please run server before run client)

-6. In terminal, go to project1_ShaochenYu directory, run "make runudpserver" you will start the udp server.
+6. In terminal, go to parent directory, run "make runudpserver" you will start the udp server.

-7. In a different terminal with that in Step 6, go to project1_ShaochenYu directory, run "make runudpclient" you will start the udp client.
+7. In a different terminal with that in Step 6, go to parent directory, run "make runudpclient" you will start the udp client.

 8. In step 6's terminal, use control + C to shut down the udp server.